markekraus/PSRAW/docs/Module/Update-RedditOAuthToken.md

 ### RedditOAuthToken

 ## NOTES
-There is currently a bug in some versions of PowerShell ISE that result in the ISE becoming unresponsive when `WinForms` elements are used.
-This is an upstream bug and cannot be fixed within this module.
-To work around this, run this command from the PowerShell Console only and not from the ISE when using `Implicit` tokens.

 For complete documentation visit [https://psraw.readthedocs.io/](https://psraw.readthedocs.io/)

 For more information about registering Reddit Apps, Reddit's API, or Reddit OAuth see: